kytrinyx/talkode/README.md

 RTF document into Google Drive, then copy and paste from that document into slides or other documents.

+#### Google Drive support

+If you put the appropriate binary of the [gdrive CLI client](https://github.com/wyncode/gdrive) in your path as `gdrive`, the `colorize.sh` script will automatically upload the colorized file to Google Drive for you.

 ## Other applications

 Sometimes you want to walk through an entire git history